Skip to main content

 Produce the technical report

-Recompiled into a Word / PowerPoint report.
+Everything is recompiled into a Word or PowerPoint report.
 1 day.

 Pain points:

-• “Did we really read everything?” — no way to verify each proposal was evaluated against every criterion
+• No way to verify each proposal was checked against every criterion

 • Aggregation errors from copy-paste transcription

-• No justification trail — “why did Vendor B get 7 out of 10 on project management?”
+• No justification trail: “why did Vendor B get 70 on project management?”

 With TruBuild